Old Bazaar, Gjakova: Bektashi Tekke

 The Bektashi Tekke in Gjakova (Đakovica) was established in 1790, and it is the only building of its kind in Kosovo.
 It is the headquarters of the country's Islamic Sufi order.
 This building was reconstructed after being demolished during the last Kosovo conflict.

 The message of Kosovo's Bektashi spiritual leader, father Mumin Lamas, “Without the homeland there is no religion.”
 This tekke—or temple—used to be an education center for many generations, but during the last conflict, its rich library was completely destroyed.
 “Bektashi is known as a mystic belief in the Muslim religion.
 Its aim is the spiritual sophistication of human kind.”
 It does not discriminate by race, gender, language or national origin.
 In the last war of Kosovo, the Tekke was burnt and destroyed, losing so a library with thousands of book and tens of manuscripts.
 "Everything was burnt, including 58 manuscripts.
 One of them contained 100 pages but there were also 400 pages manuscripts," said father Mumin Lama.

-On the right side of the temple, seven of Bektashi's nine fathers, who have served in this building since 17th century, are buried.
-It is worth noting that father Qazim Bakalli, a clever calm man who impressed people with his remarkable wisdom, is buried here.
+On the right side of the temple, seven of Bektashi's nine fathers, who have served in this building since the 17th century, are buried.
+Father Qazim Bakalli is buried here.

 Home to Gjakova’s mystical Bektashi order, this modern tekke painted in traditional green and white colours was built in 2007 on the foundations of the original.
 Located in the centre of the Çarshia e Madhe, it's open by appointment, and it's under the leadership of Baba Mumin Lama.
 Like all other Bektashi tekkes, this one in Gjakova is open for men and women to pray at the same time and is the property of all believers.